box/developer.box.com/guides/authentication/app-token/app-token-setup.md

 Authentication with Limited Access Apps is done through preconfigured [App Tokens][app-token].
-To configure an app token, navigate to the **Configuration** tab for your application within the [Developer console][devconsole].
+To configure an app token, navigate to the **Configuration** tab for your application within the [Developer Console][devconsole].

 Scroll down to the **Primary Access Token** section and click the **Generate Key** button.